Testing TYPO3's Core - Part I: Infrastructure

 In the course of the review process, a developer builds a patch, runs it through the automatic testing and checks the results of the test and - if necessary - repeats this procedure untíl the patch´s test build is green.
 After this step is completed and before merging the patch, a second and third verification is always required.
 Two further developers check the patch and vote for it if they are satisfied with the results.
 Naturally, a contributor raises his or her chances for getting these additional verifications, if the patch´s test build is green.

 Quite a bit of hardware is needed for handling these tests.
-In next week's post we´ll be digging into the hardware products we use to keep things running smoothly and swiftly.
+In next week's post we´ll be digging into the second article (in this series of eight!) which will be all about the hardware products we use to keep things running smoothly and swiftly.
 So stay tuned and be well!

 Very interesting, thanks!